 Investment Strategies — ICMA-RC employs a structured, multi-product, multi-manager approach in managing the PLUS Fund.
 The PLUS Fund invests primarily in a diversified and tiered portfolio of stable value investment contracts and in fixed income securities, fixed income mutual funds, and fixed income commingled trust funds (“fixed income assets”) that back certain stable value investment contracts.
-In addition, the PLUS Fund invests in money market mutual funds, as well as cash and cash equivalents.
+In addition, the PLUS Fund invests in cash and cash equivalents, including, short-term investment funds and money market mutual funds.
 The PLUS Fund’s portfolio may include different types of investments with a variety of negotiated terms and maturities and is diversified across sectors and issuers.
 The composition of the PLUS Fund’s portfolio and its allocations to various stable value investments and fixed income investment sectors, across the fund’s multiple tiers, is determined based on prevailing economic and capital market conditions, relative value analysis, liquidity needs, and other factors.

 The PLUS Fund primarily invests in stable value investment contracts that allow Plan participants who invest in the PLUS Fund to make benefit withdrawals at book value, i.e., original book or contract value plus accrued interest, plus additional deposits less withdrawals, fees and expenses, and other adjustments.